 How to Teach English in India: Testing the Relative Productivity of Instruction Methods within the Pratham English Language Education Program

-In many developing countries, the official language of government and business is either French or English rather than the native language spoken by the population at large.
+In many low and middle-income countries, the official language of government and business is either French or English rather than the native language spoken by the population at large.
 While the curricula of many countries do indeed require students to learn official languages, the quality of instruction may be particularly poor.
 Researchers partnered with the Indian NGO Pratham to evaluate whether different technologies and implementation methods can increase students’ English test scores.
 Overall, the interventions were effective at increasing students’ knowledge of English.

-In many developing countries, the official language of government and business is either French or English rather than the native language spoken by the population at large.
+In many low- and middle-income countries, the official language of government and business is either French or English rather than the native language spoken by the population at large.
 The returns to knowing the official language can be quite high, and proper instruction is of importance.
 While the curricula of many countries do indeed require students to learn such languages, the quality of instruction may be particularly poor.
 This study evaluates a project that focuses on improving students’ acquisition of this crucial second language.
 In this regard, this research fits squarely within the branch of education which does not solely seek to understand how to get children into school, but also what it takes to cost-effectively improve school quality.
 Many schools rely on rote learning and memorization, but it may be more effective to take an interactive approach which is tailored to a child’s level of learning.
 How do different types of technologies and implementation methods affect students’ learning outcomes?

 Context of the evaluation